-I got my two female Sphynx cats within a year of each other from the same responsible and experienced breeder.
-Skinny Mini is a mischievous five-year-old calico tabby, and dainty three-year-old Fly has seal-tortie-sepia coloring (isn’t that an Instagram filter?).
-I had done my research and was not going into Sphynx ownership unprepared -- or so I thought.
+I got my two female Sphynx cats — also known as naked cats or hairless cats — within a year of each other from the same responsible and experienced breeder.
+Skinny Mini is a mischievous five-year-old calico tabby, and dainty three-year-old Fly has seal-tortie-sepia coloring.
+(Isn’t that an Instagram filter?)
+I had done my research on cat breeds and was not going into Sphynx cat ownership unprepared — or so I thought.

-Since adopting my first Sphynx, I’ve come to realize that:
+Since adopting my first Sphynx cat, I’ve come to realize that:

 Unfortunately, I also realize now that a lot of people find this breed ugly and unappealing.
 I don’t know how many times I’ve shown someone a photo of my girls only to be met with a grimace and a comment along the lines of, “Ugh!
 They are so strange looking!
 Why would you want a cat like that?”
 I certainly find this type of remark insulting, and always hope that the same person doesn’t show me a picture of their kid just after.

-I understand that this breed is not everyone’s cup of tea, but as my mother used to tell me, “If you don’t have anything nice to say, don’t say anything at all.”
+I understand that sphnyx cats are not everyone’s cup of tea, but as my mother used to tell me, “If you don’t have anything nice to say, don’t say anything at all.”
 (Or, just lie to me and tell me my cats are super cute.)

-I knew before getting my cats that hairless did not mean maintenance-free.
-Any Sphynx owner will tell you that these four-legged nudists need a lot of care.
+I knew before getting my cats that hairless cats does not mean maintenance-free cats.
+Any Sphynx cat owner will tell you that these four-legged naked cats need a lot of care.
 I was lucky because I adopted my girls as adults, and the breeder had already accustomed them to getting washed, having their ears cleaned and their nails trimmed; I simply had to keep up the good habits.
 I was warned that Sphynx cats can leave an oily residue on clothes and linen (and on their owners) if you don’t bathe them weekly, but it was still quite a surprise the first time I saw it for myself.

 Just a few days after getting Skinny Mini, she started sleeping under the covers with me.
 It was October, and still very warm in the southeast of France, and her sweating coupled with a bit of anxiety at being in a new home meant that she was even grimier than what I now know is normal.
 I woke up one morning to find a greasy, Skinny Mini-sized mark on the white fitted sheet.
 “Look!”
 I said to my husband with a certain degree of intrigue and disgust.
 “The cat is literally coming off on the bed sheets!”